Internet Connection and Blind/Black Spots

 Please ensure the SIM Card is compatible with your device.
 Adapters can be used to go from a smaller size to a larger one and are available from many retailers and phone carriers.

-Connecting your devices via WiFi is quite common and should not pose an issue.
-Simply connect it as you would any other device.
+Connecting your devices via WiFi is common and should be fine.
+Connect it as you would any other device.